A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 - A red “bull’s-eye” rash around the site of the bite

-The Lyme Disease Conundrum
+The Problem with Lyme Disease Conundrum

-Problem 1: The Lyme bacterium is a survivor.
+1. The Lyme bacteria is a survivor

 Lyme bacteria knows how to stay alive inside its host.
 It suppresses the immune system, which allows it to survive and multiply.
 Lyme also seems to have the ability to “cloak” itself, making itself invisible to our immune system.
 In fact, Borrelia is so smart that some research (5) suggests that when it senses it’s being attacked, it can go into a dormant state, allowing it to live and survive against the onslaught of antibiotics.
 Other studies suggest (6) that Borrelia can actually mutate its own genes to make it resistant to antibiotics.